Skip Navigation

 Annotation: This letter for health professionals provides information on best practices for oral health care for pregnant women and their young children.
 Topics include the importance of oral health care during pregnancy, the impact of tooth decay during pregnancy and early childhood, and helping women with low incomes access oral health care during pregnancy and the postpartum period.
 Additional topics include delivering oral health messages during pregnancy, implementing oral health interventions as part of well-child care, and providing comprehensive oral health care during pregnancy and beginning at age 1.

-Keywords: Comprehensive health care, Dental care, Dental caries, Early childhood, Health behavior, Health care delivery, Health promotion, Infants, Low income groups, Models, Oral health, Pregnancy, Pregnant women, Prenatal care, Primary care, Reimbursement, Young children
+Keywords: Comprehensive health care, Dental caries, Early childhood, Health behavior, Health care delivery, Health promotion, Infants, Low income groups, Models, Oral health, Oral health care, Pregnancy, Pregnant women, Prenatal care, Primary care, Reimbursement, Young children

 Vermont Department of Health, Office of Oral Health.
 2017.
 Protect your baby's smile & health before and after birth.
 Burlington, VT: Vermont Department of Health, Office of Oral Health, 2 pp.